 Deliver the most important information first because netizens have short attention spans.
 For instance, if you manufacture cameras, explain the USPs of your product first.
 You can always elaborate on lesser important things like how your camera works later.

-Write Persuasive Copy
+Write Persuasive Copy for Each Web Page

 Using consumers as a vantage point, write content that they are looking for.
 What kind of concerns can they have regarding your products/services?
 Why should they buy from you?
 Then, create content that addresses their concerns.
 To do this, use social proofs (reviews and testimonials), refer to successful case studies, include an FAQ section, etc.